8 Reasons to Drive to Olympia, Washington

 Olympia doesn’t get nearly as much attention as it should

-Though Olympia is technically the capital of Washington, most people probably think of Seattle when they think of the state, and with good reason: it’s much more famous culturally (Sleepless in Seattle, anyone?) and much larger (Seattle’s population is 724,000, while Olympia’s is only 51,000).
-However!
-That’s not to say that Olympia deserves to fly totally under the radar, and as far as we’re concerned, it doesn’t get nearly as much attention as it deserves.
+Obviously, a lot has changed since Olympia’s early days at the turn of the 19th century.
+And though Olympia is technically the capital of Washington, most people probably think of Seattle when they think of the state, and with good reason: it’s much more famous culturally (Sleepless in Seattle, anyone?) and much larger (Seattle’s population is 724,000, while Olympia’s is only 51,000).
+But that’s not to say that Olympia deserves to fly totally under the radar, and as far as we’re concerned, it doesn’t get nearly as much attention as it deserves.
 Plus, it’s only an hour’s drive away from Seattle, so you’ve really got no excuse not to pay this town a visit.

 This town is home to lots of history

 As we mentioned, Olympia is the capital of Washington, meaning that it’s home to a number of historical buildings, like the 1909 Governor’s Mansion and the Legislative Building, built in a neoclassical style in 1928.
-Other sites include the Bigelow House Museum, which is the oldest house still standing in Washington (unfortunately still closed due to COVID-19), the Old Capitol Building (which was in use from 1905 until 1928), and the Schmidt House, a historic home originally built in 1904 for the founder of Olympic Brewing Company, Leopold Schmidt.
-And though it’s less about history than it is about science, a visit to Olympia isn’t complete without stopping by the Puget Sound Estuarium, the city’s aquarium.
+Other sites include the Bigelow House Museum, which is the oldest house still standing in Washington (currently closed for renovations), the Old Capitol Building (which was in use from 1905 until 1928), and the Schmidt House, a historic home originally built in 1904 for the founder of Olympic Brewing Company, Leopold Schmidt.

 Speaking of booze...